Clean water is the lifeblood of the St. Johns River and its tributaries.

 Pollutants that are deteriorating the water quality and the health of humans and aquatic wildlife include heavy metals, such as mercury, and organic compounds, such as PCBs and dioxin.
 These pollutants enter our waterways from many sources, including industrial wastewater discharges and air pollution.
 Pollutants can be found in the sediments at the bottom of the river and often make their way into the food chain.
 Many fish species are unsafe for consumption because of the high level of pollutants in their tissues.
 Other pollutants affecting the river include pesticides, herbicides, and Contaminants of Emerging Concern (CECs).
 CECs are chemicals, such as pharmaceuticals, personal care products, and household cleaning products, that are increasingly being detected at low levels in ground and surface water and may be harmful to the health of our river.

-JAXPORT is in the process of dredging thirteen miles of the St. Johns River from west of the Dames Point Bridge in Jacksonville to the Atlantic Ocean to accommodate larger post-Panamax ships.
+JAXPORT recently dredged 11 miles of the St. Johns River from the mouth at the Atlantic Ocean to Blount Island to accommodate larger post-Panamax ships.
 By removing 18 million cubic yards of rock and sediment to deepen the river from 40 to 47 feet, we know salt water will move farther upstream based on the results of previous dredging projects and projections by the U.S. Army Corps of Engineers.
 This increase in salinity will likely damage or destroy hundreds of acres of wetlands, submerged grasses, and trees in parts of the river and its tributaries, such as Julington Creek and Ortega River.
 Critical habitat for fisheries and pollution filters for our river will be lost in the process.

 In addition, decades of dredging has resulted in higher water levels in our river and greater risk from flooding.
 The current dredging plan will further increase water levels and storm surge, making us even more vulnerable.
 The Army Corps projects water levels in the river could increase by up to 12% during smaller, “high frequency” storms.
 Yet, the agency refutes the need for a flood analysis.

 Unfortunately, the Army Corps of Engineers has consistently failed to provide a thorough analysis, accurately assess these environmental impacts, or require adequate mitigation to offset damage from the dredging project.
-As a result, St. Johns RIVERKEEPER is currently engaged in an active lawsuit against the project.
+As a result, St. Johns RIVERKEEPER filed a lawsuit and continues to advocate for more mitigation to protect and fortify the St. Johns River.